czagrzebski/ROS-AMR/research/ENCODER/encoder.md

 ## Overview
  A DC motor encoder is a device that is used to measure the speed and position of a direct current motor.
 It typically consists of a sensor that is attached to the motor shaft, which generates pulses as the shaft rotates.
 These pulses are converted into a digital signal that can be read by a control systems, allowing the motor's speed and position to be monitored and controlled.
+The data gathered by the encoder will be used in combination with an IMU for odometry the fundamental algorithm for computing robotic motion.

  There are two main types of motor encoders